PoojaHasda/Blood-Bank-App/README.md

 # Blood Bank App
-Blood Bank Management System is a software application designed to manage the workflow of a blood bank, including inventory management, donor management, hospital management, and blood transfusion management.
+Blood Bank App is a software application designed to manage the workflow of a blood bank, including inventory management, donor management, hospital management, and blood transfusion management.
 This system helps in maintaining records efficiently and ensures timely availability of blood units as per requirement.

 ## Features